-Project Unify Core Team!
+Project Unify Team

 Project Unify seeks to demonstrate that health, human services, education, and justice information systems can:

-- Discover common patients/clients.
+- discover common patients/clients/consumers;

-- Map and model data based on domain-specific data model and element definition standards (e.g., FHIR, NIEM, CEDS/EdFi/PESC, etc.).
+- map and model data based on domain-specific data model and element definition standards (e.g., FHIR, NIEM, CEDS/EdFi/PESC, etc.);

-- Exchange data among systems using source or target domain-specific standard protocols.
+- exchange data among systems using domain-specific source or target standard protocols;

-- Define content based on domain-specific standard vocabularies (e.g., LOINC, ICD-10, etc.).
+- define content based on domain-specific standard vocabularies (e.g., LOINC, ICD-10, etc.);

-Who is Participating in Project Unify
+Participants in Project Unify

 How Do I Join?